enormandeau/go_enrichment/README.md

 ### Step 1 - Blast against swissprot

-Put your sequences of interest in the `03_sequences` folder in a file named `analyzed_genes.fasta`.
+Put your sequences of interest in the `03_sequences` folder in a file named `transcriptome.fasta`.
 If you use another name, you will need to modify the `SEQUENCE_FILE` variable in the script.

 You need the script to point to the locally installed blastplus database by